kilroy-code/rules/README.md

 Now, when something is assigned, such as _length_, above, the system goes back and resets all those Rules that have been demanded that immediately depend on _length_ for their own formula.
 This is automatically repeated for all of the Rules that depend on _those_ Rules, and so forth.

 Note that _only_ the dependent rules are reset.
-For example, _width_ is not reset when _length_ is assigned, because _width_'s code doesn't depend at all on _length_.
+For example, _width_ is not reset when _length_ is assigned, because _width_'s value doesn't depend at all on _length_.
 This is very different than a system that simply notes whether "anything at all has changed", and then recomputes _everything_.

 (If you're familiar with expert systems, you can think of the demand-driven evaluation of referenced Rules as "forward chaining", and the reset of all the dependent Rules as "backward chaining".
 Rules use both!)